isomerpages/moe-yuhuasec/_our-curriculum/Humanities.md

 **Docents Programme**

-The Docent Programme is introduced in 2019 as part of nurturing our students to be confident leaders.
-Through this programme, students acquire the skills and values to guide our young learners through the local fieldwork.
+The Docents Programme, introduced in 2019, aims to nurture our students into confident leaders.
+Through this programme, students develop 21st-century skills through various activities.
+Some of the activities undertaken by the docents include webinars, presentations on contemporary issues, facilitation of learning journeys, and participation in Model United Nations.
+These experiences not only enhance their knowledge and skills but also prepare them to take on leadership roles in the future.